coffeewasmyidea/nvim/README.md

-## NVIM
+## Neovim config

-A compact nvim configuration that I use every day.
-Repo can be updating..
+A compact Neovim configuration that I use every day.
+This is evolving all the time.

 ```
-NVIM v0.9.4
+NVIM v0.9.5
-Build type: RelWithDebInfo
+Build type: Release
-LuaJIT 2.1.1692716794
+LuaJIT 2.1.1702233742
 ```